Chalarangelo/30-seconds-of-code/content/snippets/js/s/first-last-n-elements.md

 ---
-title: "Tip: Get the first or last n elements in a JavaScript array"
+title: Get the first or last n elements in a JavaScript array
 shortTitle: First or last n elements of an array
 type: tip
 language: javascript